 Goal: 10-Mile Camp

 It was sunny and hot out, and I’d never hiked with such a heavy pack before.
-It was probably 20-30 pounds.
-The scenery was beautiful, and the trail was relatively flat, but it was hard due to the pack weight and the weather.
+It was probably 30 pounds.
+The scenery was beautiful on our trek to 10-Mile Camp, and the trail was relatively flat.
+Still, it was hard due to the pack weight and the weather.

 Our group took a break for lunch at 7-Mile Camp, where we ran into Sunshine and Trail Mix, a young hiking couple.
 They were just going out and back and collected our garbage to pack out so we didn’t have to carry it several more days.
 Sunshine also said she was going to buy my book, Thousand-Miler, as soon as it’s available.
 I like Sunshine! 🙂